 With sufficient evidence, a trained investigator can piece together how a car accident happened.
 However, some evidence degrades over time, such as skid marks at the crash scene, and some evidence may be destroyed, such as video footage that is recorded over or a totaled vehicle that will be disposed of as scrap eventually.

 In a car crash investigation, it is important to act quickly to gather and preserve evidence.
 You will need a court order to obtain some evidence, such as another driver’s phone records or the content of their vehicle’s data records, which will include such information as the speed at the time of the collision, braking (or lack thereof), steering angle, distance traveled, time on the road, and other information, depending on the model of the vehicle.

 In complex cases, a car accident attorney sometimes hires crash reconstruction specialists who apply forensic techniques and principles of engineering and physics to determine how an accident occurred.
 These firms can provide narrative reports with diagrams and, in court, testimony accompanied by presentations that create quite a convincing show for juries while addressing comparative negligence.

 An investigation might turn up evidence that might be used against you.
 It would be your attorney’s task to assess that information and determine how to counter it and keep it from undermining your claim.

 Contact Our Virginia Car Accident Law Firm Today

-Kendall Personal Injury lawyers have helped thousands of people involved in car accidents across Virginia obtain compensation for their injuries and other losses.
+Our car accident lawyers have helped thousands of people involved in car accidents across Virginia obtain compensation for their injuries and other losses.
 We act promptly to investigate car accidents and gather evidence that proves fault and supports solid claims for compensation.
 In addition to determining who should be held liable for an accident, our car accident lawyer assesses the full extent of our clients’ accident-related losses and expenses and demand full compensation from insurers.

 We’re online or just a phone call away.
 Contact us today.